 Celebrate Recovery is a 12-step program for those who are ready to embark on a journey of real and lasting change.
 We offer safe and confidential community for those struggling with hurts, habits and hangups.

 Celebrate Recovery is always open to newcomers.
-If you are interested in the program, but not sure if it is for you feel free to just show up on any Monday night.
+If you are interested in the program, but not sure if it is for you feel free to just show up on any Monday (Sparwood) or Tuesday (Fernie) Night.
 One of our leadership team members will run you through the specifics of the program.
 No matter how healthy or broken you rare, if you are interested in greater freedom we welcome you to check Celebrate Recovery out!
-If you have more questions feel free to email Pastor Matthew or call 250-423-0415.
+If you have more questions feel free to email Pastor Matthew or call 250-430-1250.

 Celebrate Recovery will: